RIDGEWAY CENTER

 Alphons Bach was a multifaceted watercolor artist, architect and industrial designer.
 Born in Germany in 1904, he migrated to New York City in 1926.
 In 1932, he established an industrial design firm and soon became recognized for his tubular steel furniture, appliance designs and renovations of retail stores.

 Bach relocated to Stamford, Connecticut in 1937.
-At the end of the second World War, he entered the realm of real estate development.
+At the end of World War II, he entered the realm of real estate development.
 A 15-acre site, lying .8 mile north of Stamford's center city, would become the first regional shopping center in Connecticut.

 Designed and developed by Bach, the first phase shopping complex opened for business on March 26, 1947.
 Charles E. Moore (Mayor of Stamford) cut a ceremonial ribbon.
 Charter RIDGEWAY CENTER tenants included W.J.
 Sloan Home Furnishings (October 1948), Pennsylvania Drug (May 1949), Deena's, Chizzini and a Slenderella Figure Salon.